gbif/regionalnodes/sessions.md

 ### Theme 1: The role of nodes in GBIF’s next strategic period

-Pre-recorded presentations to watch ahead of the live session will be posted here from 23 June 2021.

 # Video: Welcome to the first virtual Global Nodes Meeting – including reflections on the future of the nodes model
 ## Video: The Role of the Nodes in Next GBIF Strategic Plan
 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/565570188?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;" title="The Role of the Nodes in Next GBIF Strategic Plan"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>